-The ENAC Teaching Unit is offered in the sixth semester of the Bachelor cycle and provides the students with the opportunity to combine theory with real-world application.
-The Teaching Unit constitutes a mandatory course for all ENAC students during their Bachelor’s studies.
+The ENAC Teaching unit is offered in the sixth semester of the Bachelor cycle and constitutes a mandatory course for all ENAC students during their Bachelor’s studies.
+The Teaching unit provides the students with the opportunity to combine theory with real-world application.
 Building upon the interdisciplinary experiences of the ENAC week, students further develop their ability to work in multidisciplinary teams to formulate problems and propose potential solutions in a broader context.

-The ENAC Teaching Unit consolidates interdisciplinary understanding and enables students to reflect on the strengths and weaknesses of disciplines.
+The ENAC Teaching unit consolidates interdisciplinary understanding and enables students to reflect on the strengths and weaknesses of disciplines.
 Each student spends four hours per week working on one of the interdisciplinary topics as part of a multidisciplinary team made up of students from all three disciplines present at ENAC.
-To support students in this process, the teaching unit is preceded by a plenary session providing theoretical knowledge and instruments to reflect on interdisciplinarity, coupled to a second reflection unit in the middle of the semester.

-In the ENAC Teaching Unit, students practice to work efficiently as an interdisciplinary team in order to tackle a problem.
-The focus remains on developing creative and practical intelligence whereas reflectivity and analytical aspects are receiving more attention compared with the ENAC weeks.
-The expected transversal and interdisciplinary learning outcomes of the ENAC Teaching Units are:
+In the ENAC Teaching unit the focus remains on creative and practical intelligence whereas reflectivity and analytical aspects are increased.
+Students reinforce interdisciplinary bridges by integrating disciplinary knowledge.
+The expected transversal and interdisciplinary learning outcomes of the ENAC Teaching units are:

 |Practical intelligence||Collaborate and communicate efficiently across disciplines; integrate knowledge from different disciplines to find solutions; develop strategic approaches for group organization.|

 |Creative intelligence||Design solutions for a real-world problem by applying theoretical knowledge; explore and think out of the box to implement a solution.|